mccarlosen/laravel-mpdf/readme.md

 ## Config

 You can use a custom file to overwrite the default configuration.
-Just create `config/pdf.php` and add this:
+Just execute `php artisan vendor:publish --tag=mpdf-config` or create `config/pdf.php` and add this:

 ```php
 return [